scotws/tinkasm/docs/MANUAL.md

 pass, modifying what needs to be changed, and then appending the processed line to the new list.

-### Coding Style

-The code attempts to be as clear as possible.
-It makes heavy use of IF/THEN/ELSE and TRY/EXCEPT constructs to show the logic, even with other variants would be smaller and/or more efficient.
-During development, list comprehensions were removed again where they were considered too complex.

-The code is heavily commented.

 ## SOURCES AND THANKS